Drug Possession Lawyer Chicago

 Can drug possession charges be dismissed?

-What if the drugs were not mine?
+What if the drugs were found in a shared space?

-Will a drug conviction affect my future?
+Can a drug conviction affect employment or housing?

 Client Reviews